Fast Fitness Results with Coogee Personal Trainers

 Kefir provides good bacteria to your stomach for better gut health

-• Poor stomach health affects your ability to perform fitness training at a high enough intensity,
+• Poor stomach health affects your ability to perform fitness training at a high intensity,

-• When I feel out-of-sorts a couple of large glasses of Kefir puts me back on track,
+• When out-of-sorts a couple of large glasses of Kefir can change your disposition,

-• Kefir is high in nutrients and probiotics, it’s incredibly beneficial for digestion and gut health,
+• Kefir is high in nutrients and probiotics, it’s very beneficial for digestion and gut health,

 • Shaping and sculpting your body isn’t about reducing the amount that you “EAT” It’s about consuming better foods that contain higher quality ingredients to fire up your metabolism and allow you to complete your fitness regime with more ease!

-A medium sized freshly squeezed vegetable juice e.g. beetroot, carrot, celery, ginger and a little pineapple for flavour along with a small tin of tuna or 70g of chicken breast/turkey breast/lean ham,
+A medium sized freshly squeezed vegetable juice e.g. beetroot, carrot, celery, ginger and a little pineapple for flavour along with a small tin of tuna, ham, chicken or turkey breast,

-A protein bar (2:1 protein : carb ratio) and a piece of fresh fruit eaten along with some seeds of your choice (eg; pepitas, sunflower, chia, flaxseed, sesame, etc)
+A protein bar (2:1 protein : carb ratio) and a piece of fresh fruit eaten along with some seeds of your choice (eg; pepitas, sunflower, chia, flaxseed, sesame)

-Fruit smoothie, best to blend just prior to drinking or eat the fruit after drinking 180 protein mixed with water; this will maintain the fruit quality and avoid loss of nutrient value from contact with the air,
+Fruit smoothie, best to blend just prior to drinking or eat the fruit after drinking 180 protein mixed with water to maintains fruit integrity i.e avoid loss of nutrients value contact with surrounding air,

 Blend a serve of 180 natural protein Super Food with water, a dash of milk and a portion of fruit,

-Cottage or ricotta cheese with some vegetable sticks and 3 rice crackers,
+Cottage or ricotta cheese with some vegetable sticks and a few rice crackers,

-A boiled egg, a handful of nuts & a portion of carrot and celery slices,
+Boiled eggs, a handful of nuts & a portion of carrots and celery slices,

-Two Ryvitas spread with a little avocado topped with smoked salmon/roasted chicken breast/turkey breast/tuna, low fat ricotta cheese, rocket lettuce & tomato,
+Two Ryvitas spread with a some avocado topped with smoked salmon/roasted chicken breast/turkey breast or tuna, ricotta cheese, rocket lettuce & tomato,

-A Sushi roll (black rice better) with fish or meat & plenty of vegetables inside (teriyaki chicken/beef, salmon and avocado or tuna),
+A Sushi roll (black rice best) with fish or meat with vegetables inside.

 Natural yoghurt (not fat free as they tend to have more sugar or artificial sweeteners), with LSA (2 tablespoons), or a handful of nuts and some strawberries/diced or other type of low sugar fruit.

-Lentil and vegetable soup can also include meat so long as quite lean,
+Lentil and low GI vegetable soup (can also include meat),

 Your choice of meat or fish with salad,

-Salad of your choice (garden, tabouli, rocket lettuce etc), cold meat/tuna/salmon/tofu, balsamic vinegar dressing and a table spoon of olive oil,
+Salad (garden, tabouli, rocket lettuce etc), cold meat / tuna / salmon / tofu, balsamic vinegar dressing and a table spoon of olive oil,

 Soup, small bowl (mixed vegetable and chicken or fish soup)